imalikov/pine_script_docs/source/faq/Times_dates_sessions.rst

 Can I time the duration of a condition?
 ---------------------------------------

-This shows how to use our ``secondsSince(cond, resetCond)`` function to calculate how many seconds has passed since the condition was true.
+This example script shows how to use our ``secondsSince(cond, resetCond)`` function to calculate how many seconds have passed since the true condition.
-Keep in mind that this is designed to work on realtime data only.
+Keep in mind that this is designed to work on real-time data only.

 ::